VET Program Approval and Maintenance Procedure

 The TAS Part A and B must be updated to reflect the modifications to training, assessment and delivery.
 If the teaching staff have changed from the original submission, the Trainer Skills Matrix should also be updated to include staffing changes.

 A. Identify the Training and Assessment Strategy that requires reviewing and modifying.
-Curriculum Quality Leader / Program Manager
+Program Manager

 1. Modifications may include: